ybbkrishna/Codejam2014/README.md

 **********

 Problem D. Deceitful War
-This contest is open for practice.
-You can try every problem as many times as you like, though we won't keep track of which problems you solve.
-Read the Quick-Start Guide to get started.
-Small input
-14 points
-Solve D-small
-Large input
-16 points
-Solve D-large
-This problem is the hardest problem to understand in this round.
-If you are new to Code Jam, you should probably try to solve the other problems first.

-Problem

 Naomi and Ken sometimes play games together.
 Before they play, each of them gets N identical-looking blocks of wood with masses between 0.0kg and 1.0kg (exclusive).
 All of the blocks have different weights.
 There are lots of games they could play with those blocks, but they usually play something they call War.
 Here is how War works: